Request a Demo

 The journey from fee-for-service to value-based care has been a long and trying one for the U.S. healthcare system.

 The Centers for Medicare and Medicaid Service (CMS) set a goal of 50% of all payments from its programs being associated with a value-based care model.
-In 2022, that number stood at 38%.
-Now, according to a 2024 analysis, nearly 70% of Medicare Advantage enrollees have opted for a value-based care provider.
+According to a 2024 analysis, nearly 70% of Medicare Advantage enrollees have opted for a value-based care provider.
 Despite the slow rollout, patient preference for value-based care is growing.

 Why are these models behind schedule?
 In a word, complexity.